 The city, for sure, has not shone well under the light of this category in its 250-plus years of history.
 Police Chief Michael J. Wynn said in an Eagle story last week that there was a need for a new station.
 Wynn seldom uses the media card, so when he does go public it's wise to listen.
 He doesn't talk to hear himself, he talks when he has something important to say.

 Mayor Daniel Bianchi took it a step further and said that conditions there had lowered the "morale" of the force at the brick two-story without-personality structure on School Street across from City Hall.
-It was built during the late 1930s with federal money at the cost of $200,000 and was first occupied during the early weeks of 1940.
-My guess is that it could use a little more than just another coat of paint.

 Few things happen quickly around here.
 But to get this project simply to a starting point and to move it forward in small increments would be a wonderful holiday gift in Chief Wynn's stocking.
 Brick by brick and dollar by dollar?
 Maybe that's what it will take.
 But don't you think this idea has waited in line long enough?
 I do.